DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 <command label="Nestopia UE (Steam)">%RUNINBACKGROUND% %EMULATOR_STEAM% -applaunch 1118310 -L nestopia_libretro %ROM%</command>
 ```

-This will work on both Linux and Windows.
+This will work on both Linux and Windows (and possibly macOS too).

 A complete entry for the nes system could look like the following:
 ```xml